turingschool/front-end-curriculum/lessons/module-1/js-1.md

 <section class="call-to-action">
   <h3>Your Turn</h3>
-  <p>Practice writing out atleast one of each using arithmetic, string, comparison, and logical operators with the person next to you.
+  <p>Practice writing out at least one of each using arithmetic, string, comparison, and logical operators with the person next to you.
 Explain what each one is doing and how it is working.</p>
 </section>

 ## Conditionals

 Sometimes we want to perform an action based on some kind of condition.
 In English, we can say "If this thing is true, then do that."
-In JavaScript, conditionals are written very similary and allow us to take a certain path in our program.
+In JavaScript, conditionals are written very similarly and allow us to take a certain path in our program.

 To use conditionals, we first need to use expressions, operators, and statements.
 Let's head on over to [repl](https://repl.it) and practice writing them out there!